Web addresses: motivate-biodiversity.eu

 · Species (co-)occurrence maps contain grid-based spatial distributions of species (co-) occurrence probabilities.

-· Vegetation dissimilarity maps contain grid-based spatial distributions of vegetation dissimilarities indices.
+· Vegetation dissimilarity maps show spatial patterns of vegetation dissimilarity across European ecoregions.

 · Hyperspectral habitat libraries contain information on the hyperspectral indices among EUNIS habitat types (summarised into means, variances, and phenological trajectories).